The Comprehensive Guide to Multichannel Content Planning

 What is Multichannel Marketing?

 So what exactly are we talking about here?
 Multichannel marketing is basically how the vast majority of modern businesses plan and execute their content strategy.
-A multichannel content strategy involves planning, producing and publishing content on several online and offline channels, which may include:
+A multichannel digital content strategy involves planning, producing and publishing content on several online and offline channels, which may include:

 - The main brand website